OIDC configuration for shoot clusters

 OpenID Connect

-The kube-apiserver of Shoot clusters can be provided with OpenID Connect configuration by providing specific label within the Shoot spec during the Shoot creation.
+For older Shoot clusters (Kubernetes version < 1.32), the kube-apiserver of Shoot clusters can be provided with OpenID Connect configuration by providing specific label within the Shoot spec during the Shoot creation.
 The label in the Shoot manifest must match name of the seed cluster on which your Shoot should reside:

 kind: Shoot